 You can import media into the Media Library by using the file chooser dialog, which has the advantage of letting you preview the files you want to import.
-To do so, use the Library ▸ Import Files... menu, the Import Files... button on the main toolbar, or press Ctrl+i.
+To do so, use the Import button in the Media Library header.

 This feature can be used to: